comdatek/comdatek.github.io/README.md

-# Looking for an apprenticeship as "Fachinformatiker für Anwendungsentwicklung" in Germany?
+# Looking for an job as Javascript Fullstack Developer in Germany?

 Join us.